How To Begin - Zazen Instruction

 Basic Instructions for Zazen

-Zazen means "sitting Zen".
-It the simple and profound practice of deep observation, without the burden of specific goals and expectations.
-During a meditation period we make a conscious effort to presence all experiences, rather than to be engaged by them.
-In other words, we choose to silently witness the arising thoughts, emotions, sounds, scents, and sights, allow them to stay as long as they need, and let them subside on their own accord.
-Through the practice of meditation we sharpen our awareness, raise the attention level, and gradually become more engaged in all aspects of our lives.
-Regular meditation can greatly enhance a person’s life, and will contribute to well being and a deep sense of unconditional contentment.
+Zazen means sitting meditation.
+It is the simple and profound practice of deep observation, free from the burden of specific goals and expectations.
+During a meditation period the intention is to presence and neutrally observe all experiences as they arise, while maintaining an open sense of awareness.
+This means to silently witness the arising thoughts, emotions, sensations, sounds, scents, and sights, allow them to stay as long as they may, and let them subside on their own accord.
+Basic Zazen guidelines consists of three aspects:

 Posture

 With palms up, place the left hand on top of the right hand, resting both on your thighs in front of your center.
 Your thumbs should touch lightly, as if you are holding a piece of paper between them.
-Keep your arms and shoulders relaxed.
-Check your posture and and gently correct it as needed during the meditation period.
-After getting comfortable in your position, gently close your lips and teeth.
-Place your tongue on the roof of your mouth behind your front upper teeth and swallow once.
-This creates a partial vacuum and will reduce salivation, thus minimizing the need to swallow as often.
+This hand position is known as the Cosmic Mudra.
+Keep the lips in a gently closed position, and place the tongue against the roof of the mouth, behind the front upper teeth.
+Swallow once while keeping the mouth closed.
+This creates a partial vacuum in the mouth and it will reduce the production of saliva, thus minimizing the need to swallow as often.
+The eyes remain slightly open, gazing downwards without tilting the head forward.
+If the air in the room is dry and the eyes become irritated, you can closed them for a bit and then re-open.
+During a sitting period remain fully aware of your body and its surroundings.

 Breathing Techniques

-Counting exhalations: While breathing evenly and naturally, count only the exhalations from 1 to 10.
-Repeat this cycle continuously while you meditate.
+Counting exhalations: While breathing evenly and naturally, count the only the exhalations from 1 to 10.
+Do so silently, and repeat this cycle continuously during the Zazen period.
+If you loose the count simply begin counting again.

 Bamboo breathing: Take a deep breath and exhale a bit of air, then hold your breath for a couple of seconds, exhale some more and hold, exhale more and hold.
 Keep going until you empty out your lungs using 6-8 stops through one exhalation.
 This technique may be used 2-3 times during a meditation period, or as needed throughout the day.